NazarNizami/mendeley-rpm/README.md

 Easy way (Recommended)
 ----------------------
-Mendeley Desktop is availabe in rpmfusion repository.
+Mendeley Desktop is available in rpmfusion repository.
 1. Visit [RPM Fusion](https://rpmfusion.org/Configuration) to install the repository when needed.
-2. Simply browse for Mendeley on GNOME Software or your favourite frontend package manager.
+2. Simply browse for Mendeley on GNOME Software or your favorite frontend package manager.
 3. Alternately from a terminal, execute the command `sudo dnf install mendeleydesktop` or `pkcon install mendeleydesktop`.

 Medium way